MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.LastRecord.md

 ## Example

-This example sets the active record as the first record to be merged and then sets the last record as the record two records forward in the data source.
+This example sets the active record as the first record to be merged and then sets the last record as the record that is two records forward in the data source.
 This example assumes that the active publication is a mail merge publication.

 ```vb
 Sub RecordOne()